Infinisil/PerfectSize/README.md

 # PerfectSize
-Ever wanted to have a type with an exact size?
+Ever wanted to have a type with a certain size?
 Me neither!
 But now you can!

 ## Usage